dtoczala/ibm-cloud-landing-page/README.md

 - [Speed deployment on Kubernetes with Helm Chart – Quick YAML example from scratch](https://www.ibm.com/blogs/bluemix/2017/10/quick-example-helm-chart-for-kubernetes/) - Great hands-on tutorial on using containers, Kubernetes, and Helm to deploy a simple application.
 - [Enable your microservices with advanced traffic management and request tracing capabilities using Istio](https://developer.ibm.com/code/patterns/manage-microservices-traffic-using-istio/) - a good demo (with code) for the beginner who wants to learn more about Istio.
 - [How Istio manages microservice applications – A traffic flow analysis](https://developer.ibm.com/dwblog/2017/how-istio-manages-microservice-applications/) - a quick read and associated video, which explains how Istio does the routing to your Kubernetes based microservices.
+- [Isolating Clusters with Calico Policies in IBM Cloud Kubernetes Service](https://www.ibm.com/cloud/blog/isolating-clusters-with-calico-policies-in-ibm-cloud-kubernetes-service) - a quick read about how you can isolate your Kubernetes clusters and provide security for your clloud based applications.

 ## VMware